ashish1170/Terraform/task 2/readme.md

-Terraform Project: Setting Up VPC, Subnet, and EC2 Instance This Terraform project is designed to automate the process of creating a basic AWS infrastructure.
-It includes the setup of a Virtual Private Cloud (VPC), a subnet within that VPC, and an EC2 instance.
-The project follows a modular approach, meaning each part of the infrastructure (VPC, Subnet, EC2) is built using its own separate module.
-This makes the project more organized, reusable, and easier to maintain.
+Terraform-Based AWS Infrastructure: VPC, Subnet, and EC2 Instance Setup

+This project provisions a base AWS environment in an automated fashion using Terraform.
+It configures three fundamental components: a Virtual Private Cloud (VPC), a subnet within the VPC, and an EC2 virtual machine instance.
+The code is modular—each element is contained within its own directory—facilitating improved structure, reusability, and maintenance.
+Project Structure Overview
-The entire setup is divided into three main modules:
+The infrastructure is divided into three primary modules:

-EC2 Module This module handles the creation of the EC2 instance.
+1. EC2 Instance Module
+This module is tasked with creating an EC2 instance in the subnet that has been configured.

-Files in the EC2 module:
+Important files in the EC2 module:

-main.tf – This is where the EC2 instance is actually defined.
-It specifies things like the AMI ID (Ubuntu), instance type (t3.micro), the subnet where the instance should be launched, and tags like the name of the instance.
+main.tf – It defines the EC2 resource along with its AMI (Ubuntu), instance type (t3.micro), association with a subnet, and tagging information.

-variables.tf – Contains input variables such as:
+variables.tf – It takes input parameters such as:

-ami (Amazon Machine Image ID),

-instance_type (like t3.micro),

-subnet_id (to specify which subnet to use),
+AMI ID

+Instance type (e.g., t3.micro)

+Subnet ID

-name (for tagging the instance).
+Tag name for the instance

-outputs.tf – After the EC2 instance is created, this file is used to display important information such as the Instance ID.
+outputs.tf – It shows the instance's information after deployment, e.g., the EC2 Instance ID.

+2. VPC Module
-VPC Module This module is responsible for creating a Virtual Private Cloud (VPC), which acts like a private network in AWS.
+This section deals with the setup of a Virtual Private Cloud, which is the segregated network space.

 Files in the VPC module:

-main.tf – Defines the VPC resource using values like the CIDR block (e.g., 10.0.0.0/16) and name tag.
+main.tf – Holds the setup for creating a VPC with a given CIDR block (e.g., 10.0.0.0/16) and a name.

-variables.tf – Declares the variables required to create the VPC, such as:
+variables.tf – Declares inputs needed for VPC setup, such as:

-cidr_block (the IP address range for the VPC),

-name (to label the VPC).
+CIDR block

+VPC name

-outputs.tf – Outputs the VPC ID once the resource is created so that it can be used in other modules.
+outputs.tf – Exports the VPC ID, which can be consumed by other modules.

+3. Subnet Module
-Subnet Module This module creates a subnet within the VPC created above.
+The subnet module allocates a subnet within the VPC, defining its availability zone and address range.

 Files in the Subnet module:

-main.tf – Creates a subnet and associates it with the VPC using a smaller CIDR block and an availability zone.
+main.tf – Creates the subnet and associates it with the VPC using a smaller CIDR block.

-variables.tf – Input values required here include:
+variables.tf – Accepts the following inputs:

-vpc_id

-cidr_block

-availability_zone
+VPC ID

+CIDR block for the subnet

+Availability zone

-outputs.tf – Displays the Subnet ID once it's created.
+outputs.tf – Outputs the Subnet ID after creation.

+Root Module (Project Entry Point)
-Root Module Setup The root module is the main entry point of the project.
-It ties all the above modules together.
+The root module orchestrates the run of all three modules and passes them the necessary variables.

-Files in the root module:

-main.tf – This is where all the individual modules (VPC, subnet, EC2) are called and their variables are passed in.
-It acts like the "control center" for the infrastructure.
+Root directory files:

+main.tf – Points to the EC2, subnet, and VPC modules and passes values into them.
+This is the main orchestrator.
-variables.tf – Declares the input variables that will be used across all modules.

-terraform.tfvars – Contains the actual values for the variables declared above (like CIDR blocks, instance type, etc.).
+variables.tf – Defines the global variables required across modules. terraform.tfvars – Provides real values for the input variables (e.g., VPC CIDR, instance type).

-outputs.tf – Displays the final output after all resources are created.
-This includes:
+outputs.tf – Outputs combined outputs consisting of:

+VPC ID

+Subnet ID

-VPC ID Subnet ID EC2 Instance ID
+EC2 Instance ID